-The graph is viewable directly (as a PNG image) from the FB6000 via the web User Interface - to view a graph, click the "PNG" item in the "Graphs" menu.
+The graph is viewable directly from the FB6000 via the web User Interface - to view a graph, click the "PNG" or "SVG" item in the "Graphs" menu.
 This will display all the graphs that are currently configured - it is not currently possible to show a single graph within the web User Interface environment.